Who Is This Credit Card Best For?

 - Concierge for booking event tickets, travel, and other services

-The Black Card is issued by Barclays Bank, and ultimately that’s who administers your account.
-Barclays ranked fifth out of 11 big credit card issuers in J.D Power’s most recent survey of credit card satisfaction.
+The Black Card is issued by Barclays Bank, whose representatives handle customer service calls.
+Barclays ranked fifth out of 11 national credit card issuers in J.D Power’s most recent survey of credit card satisfaction.

 The Mastercard Black Card offers industry standard fraud protection and account security, including zero liability for fraudulent purchases.
 Cardholders are also enrolled in Mastercard’s ID theft protection service, which will help with card replacement and credit bureau notification if you are a victim of identity theft.

 The Black Card’s triple-digit annual fee is sure to turn off a lot of budget-conscious cardholders.
 The Black Card’s other fees are standard for a card of its type, and there’s no foreign transaction fee.